Kolkhis/streamer-mode.nvim/README.md

 There are three different levels, each with different behavior.

-- `'secure'` will disable the text becoming visible until
+* `'secure'` (default) will prevent the concealed text from becoming
-  the `level` changes. (see |streamer-mode.command|)
-  You can also type out new exports (or other environment
-  variables) and the text will not be shown.
+  visible at all.
+  This will also conceal any keywords while typing
-  Like sudo password input.
+  them (like sudo password input).
-- `'edit'` (default) will enable the text to become visible when the
+* `'edit'` will allow the concealed text to become visible
-  cursor goes into insert mode on the same line.
+  only when the cursor goes into insert mode on the same line.
-- `'soft'` means the text will become visible when the cursor is
+* `'soft'` will allow the concealed text to become visible
-  on the same line.
+when the cursor is on the same line in any mode.

 ## Commands